-From classic influences, fine materials and muted colours to the subtle glamour, Louise Bradley’s eponymous business has been fashioning luxurious interiors for a discerning international clientele for over 20 years now.
+From classic influences, fine materials and muted colours to the subtle glamour, Louise Bradley’s eponymous business has been fashioning luxurious interiors for a discerning international clientele for 30 years now.

 When you step inside one of her two showrooms—located in London’s two most prestigious areas Knightsbridge and Chelsea—you would be forgiven for thinking that you had stepped into a magazine spread.
 Not a detail has been spared amongst the plush velvety fabrics, regal-like tassels and intricate detailing that lends each piece that je ne sais quoi.